Jouffret

 The Jouffret was a French automobile manufactured between 1920 and 1926.
 Built by Léon Demeester, first in Suresnes and then in Colombes they were sometimes marketed under his own name.
-They used 1172 cc and 1616 cc ohv engines from S.C.A.P. and Ruby.
+They used 1172 cc and 1616 cc ohv engines from S.C.A.P., Ruby and Ballot.
 In 1923, the company took over Sidéa, and began production of Sidéa-Jouffret cars.